New Orleans Bicycle Accident Attorney Near You

 It’s important to speak with a doctor as soon as possible after a bicycle accident.
 Although some injuries like road rash will be visible right away there could be other more serious injuries not initially visible or felt that can quickly develop and lead to long-term health issues.
 Give your doctor as much detail as possible as to how the bicycle accident happened and what your symptoms are so they can give you the best diagnosis and treatment for your injuries.
 And make sure to follow through with whatever instructions the doctor gives you.

-2. Record Information About The Accident
+2. Record Information About The Bicycle Accident

 This could be difficult to do immediately following the bicycle accident if you are injured severely but if possible take pictures of your surroundings and of your bicycle and any other vehicles involved.
 Once you are able to, make sure to write down every detail you can remember; time of day, weather conditions, traffic conditions, other pertinent factors, etc.

-3. Avoid Talking About the Accident
+3. Avoid Talking About The Bicycle Accident

 It can be tempting to try to make sure people understand your point of view when an accident occurs but it is best to stay silent and only discuss it with your close loved ones and a bicycle accident attorney.
 Don’t post about it on social media, don’t share details with your friends, and most importantly don’t discuss it with the at-fault driver’s insurance company.